0xpix/ResearchPoster/README.md

 # ResearchPoster
-Climate change affects human migration, often subtly.
-While extreme events like hurricanes can directly displace people, other factors like prolonged droughts can indirectly influence migration decisions.
-Although not the primary cause of migration, climate has historically shaped settlement patterns and continues to do so.

-- Measure large-scale human migrations post-climate disasters through satellite imagery.
-- Use Deep learning techniques to detect migration trends linked to climate events.
-- Help make better plans to support those affected by climate changes.
+Climate change influences how people move, whether through big events like hurricanes or longer-term factors like droughts.
+Over time, it's played a role in where people choose to live.

+We want to use satellite images to track how people move after climate disasters, using advanced technology to spot patterns linked to climate events.
+This helps us make better plans to support those facing the impacts of climate change.

 Our data collection involves two types of information: first, satellite remote sensing imagery that shows population movement over time; second, historical climate data specific to the region and time of migration.